 As parties know, consideration of a programmatic approach to procurement of electric resources is pending in this proceeding.
 Commission staff have published options for the design of a Reliable and Clean Power Procurement Program (RCPPP) that would require all LSEs to serve their load reliably and within their assigned GHG benchmarks.
 A staff proposal for RCPPP design is due to be released soon.
-We state affirmatively that procurement conducted in advance of the adoption of a programmatic approach will be counted towards the LSE's obligations under whatever program is adopted.
-In addition, if the Commission needs to adopt any more "interim" procurement orders, new resources procured and built will also count towards any incremental requirements of the individual LSEs and that the procurement baseline will not be further updated from the baseline for D.21-06-035.
+We state affirmatively that procurement conducted in advance of the adoption of a programmatic approach will be counted towards the LSE's obligations under whatever program is adopted, as long as it meets the applicable requirements.
+In addition, if the Commission needs to adopt any more "interim" procurement orders, new resources procured and built will also count towards any incremental requirements of the individual LSEs (as long as they are not already used toward D.21-06-035 or D.23-02-040 obligations) and that the procurement baseline will not be further updated from the baseline for D.21-06-035.
 Therefore, the LSEs are strongly encouraged to continue to solicit and procure the volume of clean resources throughout the planning period (at least through 2035) that are included in their individual plans discussed in this decision.